Teaching Without Excuses

 Edci4190: Technology in the schools

-This two (2) credit hour course should be taken during the first semester of professional education coursework.
+This three (3) credit hour course should be taken during the second semester of professional education coursework, Pre-Residency II.
 Students gain an understanding of the program and technology (ISTE) standards as the foundation of good teaching pedagogy; i.e. developing their professsional competencies and using technology to enhance the learning experiences.

 Course objectives, outcomes, & Standards